Nikunj-Gupta/On-the-Calibration-of-Compartmental-Epidemiological-Models/README.md

 ### Generalization of epidemiological models

-Let N be the number of compartments in our epidemiological model.
-We epresent a huge variety of model by using an edge-adjacency matrix.
-Let A be a NxN size edge-adjacency matrix, we define it as the following:
+Let *C* be the number of compartments in our epidemiological model.
+We represent a huge variety of model by using an edge-adjacency matrix.
+Let A be a *C* x *C* size edge-adjacency matrix, we define it as the following:

 $$
 \mathrm{[A]}_{ij} = \begin{cases}